-Dowdell, a Democrat, was the representative for Alabama's 3rd congressional district from 1857 to 1859.
+Dowdell was the representative for Alabama’s 3rd congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1853 to Mar 1859, Dowdell missed 339 of 1,884 roll call votes, which is 18.0%.
 This is better than the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.